Laxmiii77/follow-a-ball-with-tortoisebot-jazzy/README.md

 🐢 TortoiseBot Simulation Environment (ROS 2 Jazzy)
 📌 Overview

-This project provides a complete simulation environment for the TortoiseBot mobile robot using ROS 2 Jazzy and Gazebo Harmonic.
+This project provides a complete simulation environment for the TortoiseBot mobile robot to follow a ball using ROS 2 Jazzy and Gazebo Harmonic.

 The repository includes: